 - imaging and therapy combined (e.g., MR and focused ultrasound or radiotherapy).

-Students come from all over the United States and abroad to train with our distinctive faculty from the Departments of Radiology, Electrical Engineering, Bioengineering, Radiation Oncology, Pediatrics, and Medicine.
+Students come from all over the United States and abroad to train with our distinctive faculty from the Departments of Radiology, Electrical Engineering, Bioengineering, Radiation Oncology, and Biomedical Physics.

-Funded by the National Institute of Biomedical Imaging and Bioengineering (NIBIB), our program offers trainees the choice to complete one of seven degrees while participating in outstanding research, coursework, internship, and leadership opportunities.
+Funded by the National Institute of Biomedical Imaging and Bioengineering (NIBIB), our program offers trainees the choice to complete one of multiple degrees while participating in outstanding research, coursework, internship, and leadership opportunities.

 Trainees will also have access to our exceptional imaging facilities, including the Richard M. Lucas Center for Imaging in the Department of Radiology, as well as additional research space in more than 10 other buildings throughout the School of Medicine.

-Trainees completing our Stanford Radiology Training Program in Biomedical Imaging assume leadership positions across the nation and have a major impact on the imaging community well beyond Stanford.
+Trainees completing the TBI2 program assume leadership positions across the nation and have a major impact on the imaging community well beyond Stanford.